Author: Josh Keegan, Owner and Director

 The first example I would like to draw on is Srinivasa Ramanujan.
 Srinivasa Ramanujan was born into a humble life in India in 1887, surviving childhood disease to become one of the world's greatest mathematicians.
 It was at the age of 11, after exhausting the knowledge of two college students staying at his home, he was lent a book by S L Loney on advanced trigonometry.
 By the time he was 13, he had mastered this, whilst discovering sophisticated theorems of his own.

-It was the book which changed Srinivasa Ramanujan's life, leading to a placement at Cambridge (Source: Wikipedia)
+It was the book which changed Srinivasa Ramanujan's life, leading to a placement at Cambridge (Source: Wikipedia).
+His life story was told in 2016 in the biographical film “The man who knew infinity” (Source: Wikipedia)

 The second example I will use, is also the picture used at the beginning of this article - the story of William Kamkwamba.
 Born into relative poverty, a crippling famine caused William to drop out of school as his family could not afford to pay the tuition fee.
 In an attempt to retain his education, William frequently visited the school library, where he found his love of electronics setting up a small business repairing the village's radios.
 After reading the book "Using Energy" he made a functioning windmill, which gained him recognition after local farmers and journalists investigated the spinning device.